Palo Alto Networks (PANW)↑

 Reduce the number of rows to export↑

-You can export the contents of a traffic log file to a CSV-formatted report.
+You can export the contents of a decryption log file to a CSV-formatted report.
 By default, the report contains up to 2,000 rows of log entries.

 - Under Device and Setup, select Management.